TheOneWhoRoams/Project-Somnivore/README.md

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.

+## Status

+The goal of this repository is to develop a polished **vertical slice** for portfolio purposes.
+Development on this main branch will be considered complete once that goal is reached.

+Any potential future development towards a full game will be continued in a separate fork.

 ## Contact

 Discord - iwilleatyourliver